joshber/jb.n/content/_index.md

 I give special attention to the question of scale — how the intimate (eating, sleeping, moving, sensing) relates to the global (social acceleration, climate change), how the deep past relates to the imminent future.

-In my empirical life I design new methods of observing social behavior in the wild. ~~These tend to involve participatory distributed sensing.~~
+In my empirical life I design new methods of observing social behavior in the wild.

 ## Meat